DataStories-UniPi/VCRA/README.md

 Yannis Theodoridis; Department of Informatics, University of Piraeus

+# Citation
+If you use VCRA/F in your project, we would appreciate citations to the following paper:

+> Andreas Tritsarolis, Brian Murray, Nikos Pelekis, and Yannis Theodoridis.
+2023.
+Collision Risk Assessment and Forecasting on Maritime Data (Industrial Paper).
+In proceedings of the 31st ACM International Conference on Advances in Geographic Information Systems (SIGSPATIAL). https://doi.org/10.1145/3589132.3625573

 # Acknowledgement
 This work was supported in part by EU Horizon 2020 R\&I Programme under Grant Agreement No 957237 (project VesselAI, https://vessel-ai.eu).